 INSTALL_FAILED_UPDATE_INCOMPATIBLE: Package ... signatures do not match previously installed version.
 You can workaround this in your GN args with

 Your local build will install alongside the preinstalled WebView shell.
 You may hide the preinstalled shell by running

 adb shell pm disable org.chromium.webview_shell in your terminal (copy-paste the command as-written, don't use the package name from the GN arg above).

 # Launch a URL from the commandline, or open the app from the app launcher $ out/Default/bin/system_webview_shell_apk launch "https://www.google.com/" # For more commands: $ out/Default/bin/system_webview_shell_apk --help

 system_webview_shell_apkdoes not support modifying CLI flags.
 See https://crbug.com/959425.
 Instead, you should modify WebView's flags by following commandline-flags.md.

+This may be happening because the shell is preinstalled on your device (ex. this is the case on all emulators).
 The easiest way to workaround this is to change the shell's package name in a local build.